Knowledge base

 - It is activated in the SMTP settings of your application.

-- Check "use the same settings as the incoming server" or, depending on the software/email client, enter a username (= full & complete email address) and its password.
+- Check "use the same parameters as the incoming server" or, depending on the software/email clients, enter a username (= full & complete email address) and its password.

 Refer to this other guide if you are looking for information about other compatible messaging ports and protocols.

-There is no need to contact Infomaniak Support if your email address works well outside of the application.
-The most common error involves using an incorrect password.
+It is not necessary to contact Infomaniak Support if your email address works well outside the application.
+The most common error concerns the use of an incorrect password.
 The troubleshooting guides help you resolve any potential issues:

 - This other guide is more specifically about Outlook.